-A bursa is a small sack of fluid between tendon and bone which prevents friction.
+Hip bursitis, also known as Trochanteric bursitis is inflammation of a bursa or small sack of fluid between tendon and bone which prevents friction.
 The bursa can become inflamed causing pain in the hip.
-We explain the symptoms, causes and treatment of hip bursitis.

 Symptoms of hip bursitis include pain on the outside of the hip which is worse during activities such as running, climbing stairs or getting out of a car.
 The pain will gradually get worse and the area on the outside of the hip is tender when pressing in.
 Pain may also radiate down the outside of the thigh.

 Hip bursitis explained